compomics/ms2rescore/README.md

 - `<peprec file>` is the peptide list file
 - `<config file>` is json with configurations for MS2PIP.
 A reference file that can be adapted is included in this repository.

+An example configuration file is included (`config.json`).
+The modifications in the `<PEPREC file>` should match the modification names in `config.json`.
+This file already includes several modifications, but more can be added by following the same structure.

 ### Output

 Several intermediate files are created when the entire pipeline is ran.
-Their names are all built from the `<mgf file>` name and are stored in that file's folder.
+Their names are all built based on the `<PEPREC file>` name and are stored in that file's folder.
 They are the following:

 - `<mgf file>_pred_and_emp.csv` is one of the outputs of MS2PIP that includes the predicted and empirical intensity for each peak;
-- `<mgf file>_correlations.csv` is the other MS2PIP output and includes the Pearson correlations between the predicted and empirical spectra;
 - `<mgf file>_all_features.csv` includes all the spectral features that were calculated;
 - `<mgf file>.pin` is a Percolator INput file that includes the calculated features.